dclaxto1/Data-Warehouse-With-AWS-Tools/README.md

 ## Project Steps

 In order to simplify queries and enable fast aggregations, we are going to use the Star Schema using the song and event datasets.
-These tables will consist on:
+These tables will consist of:

 1 Fact Table